 The total amount of horse waste in Wellington can be estimated by multiplying the number of horses by the typical or average amount of waste generated daily per horse.
 On average, a 1000-pound horse consumes 18-24 pounds of feed and 10-25 gallons of water per day.
 Horse manure is approximately 60% solids and 40% urine.
 On average, a horse produces 0.5 ounces feces and 0.3 fluid ounces urine per pound of body weight.
-A 1000-pound horse produces about 31 pounds of feces and 2.4 gallons of urine daily, which totals approximately 50 pounds of raw waste per day.
-Assuming the number of horses in Wellington during the 12-16 week winter season is 10,000 to 13,000, the estimated volume of waste produced during this period is over 36,000 tons.
-During the off-season months of May through December the number of horses range from a low of 3,200 to a high of 8,100 horses, equating to over 27,000 tons of waste produced during the 36-40 weeks.
-The combined total of more than 64,000 tons of livestock waste produced annually does not include the weight of shavings used for stall bedding.
+A 1000-pound horse produces about 31 pounds of feces and 2.4 gallons of urine daily, which totals approximately 50 pounds of raw waste per day.1 Assuming the number of horses in Wellington during the 12-16 week winter season is 10,000 to 13,000, the estimated volume of waste produced during this period is over 36,000 tons.
+During the off-season months of May through December the number of horses range from a low of 3,200 to a high of 8,100 horses, equating to over 27,000 tons of waste produced annually does not include the weight of shavings used for stall bedding.
 This factor can vary depending on the amount of moisture retained in the shavings.
 Discussions with the haulers indicate the combined weight of livestock waste and shavings is most likely between 80,000-100,000 tons per year.